 - Use social media to drive traffic back to your site

 - Easily convert traffic into sales, which puts cash money in your bank account

 Why social media is dangerous, and how to use it properly

 I’ve witnessed numerous occasions in which creators build their entire brands on social media, only to discover that one day the platform decided they were going to shut the accounts down.

 For Jack, this was years of work that vanished in an instant.
-In all likelihood, his Twitter account was worth $1,000,000.
-But now it’s gone forever.

 The reality is, when you build your brand on a third-party platform, you give away control of your audience.
 Twitter owns your Twitter following, not you.
 Facebook owns your Facebook following, not you.